Things To Do in Turin

 3. Piazza Castello

-Historically and geographically, this is the centre of the city even if ‘Il Centro’ for locals covers a much wider area (but more about that another time…).
+Historically and geographically, this is the centre of the city even if ‘il centro’ for locals covers a much wider area (but more about that another time…).
 Roman Turin – Augusta Taurinorum – has its origins here.
-Fast forward to modern history and you would not believe that this piazza was once a thoroughfare for cars, buses and trams which circled Palazzo Madama in the centre.
+Fast forward to modern history and you would not believe that Piazza Castello was once a thoroughfare for cars, buses and trams which circled Palazzo Madama in the centre.
 Now it is a place where people come to meet and hang out: Concerts and events are often held here in the surroundings of some of Turin’s most recognisable landmarks and museums.

 4. Museo Egizio (Turin’s Egyptian Museum)

 The Savoy family’s fascination with Egyptology gave Turin the world’s second biggest collection of Egyptian artefacts after Cairo.
 The original collection of ancient Egyptian art we can see here was bought by Carlo Felice in 1824 and can be seen in the two statuary halls (Statuario) on the ground floor.
 After a major revamp and grand re-opening in 2015, the museum is as dazzling and fascinating as ever.
-Until work has finished the new temporary route encompasses three sections: The newly restyled lower level, which was completed in August 2013, hosts a temporary exhibition called ‘IMMORTALS, the Art and Knowledge of the Ancient Egyptians’.
+Until work had finished the new temporary route encompasses three sections: The newly restyled lower level, which was completed in August 2013, hosts a temporary exhibition called ‘IMMORTALS, the Art and Knowledge of the Ancient Egyptians’.
 The two ground floor sections include the ‘Development of Funerary Equipment’ and ‘The “Statuario” and the Temple of Ellesija’.

 5. Piazza San Carlo